-*The Making Reading Heavenly curriculum provides rules for the child so that weeks down the road the child can spell many words correctly based on an application of rules rather than pure memorization.
+*The Making Reading Heavenly curriculum provides rules for the child so that weeks down the road the child can spell many words correctly based on an application of rules and syllable types rather than pure memorization.

-FOOD FOR THOUGHT: If you have the choice to teach your child to memorize 100 words OR to memorize 100 rules and sound spellings, think about the end results for each choice.
+FOOD FOR THOUGHT: If you have the choice would you choose to have your child to memorize 100 words OR to memorize 100 rules and sound spellings?
+Think about the end result for each choice.
 If you choose to have your child memorize 100 words, your child will be able to spell 100 words.
-If you choose to have your child memorize 100 rules and sound spellings, your child will be able to spell any phonetic word in our language.
-Making Reading Heavenly equips children with the rules that they need to be successful spellers and readers.
-It is that easy!
+If you choose to have your child memorize 100 rules and sound-spellings, your child will be able to spell any phonetic word in our language.
+Making Reading Heavenly equips children with the phonics rules and Six Types of Syllables will enable them to be successful in both reading and spelling.

-Another benefit of this program is that when you create a good speller, typically you create a good reader!
+Another benefit of this program is that when you create a student who can spell, typically you create a good reader!
 When you read a word you rent it, and when you spell a word you own it!

 The beauty about this approach is that you do not need to purchase some expensive reading series.
+We have tried to make this program very inexpensive for both schools and home-school families.
 You can use books from the public library to help your child gain reading success.
 Making Reading Heavenly allows you to do as much or as little as you feel comfortable with initially.
 If you are satisfied with your spelling, reading or writing program, you may keep what you have and simply use this as a word attack (phonics) system.

 One other thing that I need to mention is that this program will work for learners of all ages.